belchenkovova/21_particle_system/README.md

 ## Features

 * Free camera
+* Control with mouse
 * Color interpolation according to particle's speed
+* Limit of particles lifetime
 * Initialization of particles in shape of sphere, cube and tetrahedron
 * Special objects : emitter, consumer
 * Map files